B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

 Page 363:
 "O!
 Exhausted that female has me.
 Not so young no. Will she come here tomorrow?
 Wait for her somewhere for ever.
 Must come back.
 Murderers do.
 Will I?"

+# Oxen of the Sun
+"Fertility for Joyce came in recirculation and recycling, not purifying and sterilizing."

 Page 372:
 "Both babe and parent now glorify their Maker, the one in limbo gloom, the other in purgefire.
 But, gramercy, what of those Godpossibled souls that we nightly impossibilise, which is the sin against the Holy Ghost, Very God, Lord and Giver of Life?
 For, sirs, he said, our lust is brief.
 We are means to those small creatures within us and nature has other ends than we."

 Page 373:
-"In woman's womb word is made flesh but in the spirit of the maker all flesh that passes becomes the word that shall not pass away.
+"His words were then these as followeth: Know all men, he said, time's ruins build eternity's mansions.
+What means this?
+Desire's wind blasts the thorntree but after it becomes from a bramblebush to be a rose upon the rood of time.
+Mark me now.
+In woman's womb word is made flesh but in the spirit of the maker all flesh that passes becomes the word that shall not pass away.
 This is the postcreation.
 Omnis caro ad te veniet."

+"Every Mortal loss is an Immortal Gain.
+The Ruins of Time build Mansions in Eternity" - William Blake 1800

 Page 374:
-"Or she knew him, that second I say, and was but creature of her creature, vergine madre figlia di tuo figlio or she knew him not and then stands she in the one denial or ignorancy with Peter Piscator who lives in the house that Jack built and with Joseph the joiner patron of the happy demise of all unhappy marriages, parceque M. Léo Taxil nous a dit que qui l'avait mise dans cette fichue position c'était le sacré pigeon, ventre de Dieu!
+"Or she knew him, that second I say, and was but creature of her creature, vergine madre figlia di tuo figlio or she knew him not and then stands she in the one denial or ignorancy with Peter Piscator who lives in the house that Jack built and with Joseph the joiner patron of the happy demise of all unhappy marriages, parce-que M. Léo Taxil nous a dit que qui l'avait mise dans cette fichue position c'était le sacré pigeon, ventre de Dieu!
 Entweder transubstantiality oder consubstantiality but in no case subsubstantiality.
 And all cried out upon it for a very scurvy word.
 A pregnancy without joy, he said, a birth without pangs, a body without blemish, a belly without bigness.
 Let the lewd with faith and fervour worship.
-With will will we withstand, withsay. "
+With will will we withstand, withsay."

+Either Mary had sexual knowledge of her child, in which case this was a physical creation or she didn't, meaning she was not impregnated or didn't know what was happening.

+Transubstantiality: changing from one substance into another
+Consubstantiality: the uniting as one substance or the existance of one and the same substance
+Subsubstantiality: less than substance or, perhaps, the debasing of substance

+These link to the heretics Arius (thought Father and Son not of the same substance but merely of similar, due to the Son being the Father's first creation and therefore inferior to Him.
+The Counil of Nicacea used the term consubstantial to emphasize that Father and Son are of the same substance) and Sabellius (thought the three members of the trinity were a strict unity, i.e. merely different modes of the same substance)

 Page 388:
 "To those who create themselves wits at the cost of feminine delicacy (a habit of mind which he never did hold with) to them he would concede neither to bear the name nor to herit the tradition of a proper breeding: while for such that, having lost all forbearance, can lose no more, there remained the sharp antidote of experience to cause their insolency to beat a precipitate and inglorious retreat.
 Not but what he could feel with mettlesome youth which, caring nought for the mows of dotards or the gruntlings of the severe, is ever (as the chaste fancy of the Holy Writer expresses it) for eating of the tree forbid it yet not so far forth as to pretermit humanity upon any condition soever towards a gentlewoman when she was about her lawful occasions.
 To conclude, while from the sister's words he had reckoned upon a speedy delivery he was, however, it must be owned, not a little alleviated by the intelligence that the issue so auspicated after an ordeal of such duress now testified once more to the mercy as well as to the bounty of the Supreme Being."